noureldinalaa/Face_Forensics_videos_preprocessing_with_multiprocessing/README.md

-# Face Forensics videos preprocessing with multiprocessing
+# Face Forensics Videos Preprocessing With Multiprocessing
 This repository contains an optimized code for preprocessing videos from the FaceForensics++ (F++) dataset.
 By leveraging multiprocessing, the code efficiently extracts target faces from videos using corresponding masked videos as guides.

 In the left image, there are two faces present within a video frame.
 However, by utilizing the masks provided by the FaceForensics++ dataset (as shown on the right), we can precisely extract the target face.